-A history deeply rooted in the Jewish, Christian and Muslim faiths, The Holy Land has been a focal point for pilgrims for millennia.
+With a history deeply rooted in the Jewish, Christian and Muslim faiths, The Holy Land has been a focal point for pilgrims for millennia.

-Visit the Most Important Holy Sites in Jerusalem Old city
+Visit the Most Important Holy Sites in Jerusalem Old City

 Some of the holiest sites in Israel are considered sacred by multiple religions.
 The Temple Mount, known to Muslims as the Haram esh-Sharif (Noble Sanctuary), is one of the most important holy sites in the world.
 It has been revered as a sacred site by Jewish, Christian, and Islamic faiths for thousands of years.
-It is also a site of contention and sometimes conflict.
+It is also a site of contention and sometimes conflicts.

 Dome of the Rock

 The site of the Dome of the Rock holds great significance for both Muslim and Jewish faiths.
 The connection for both derives from beliefs around the creation of the world.
 For Muslims, it is the belief that the rock at the centre of the structure is where the Prophet Muhammad began his Night Journey to heaven.

 In Jewish tradition, the rock is the Foundation Stone.
 The place where the world expanded into its present form and where God gathered the dust to create Adam, the first human.
 It is believed this is the place where God’s presence is manifested more than in any other.

 Non-Muslim visitors are not allowed to enter the Dome of the Rock but can view the exterior from the Temple Mount courtyard.
 See further on for details about visiting Temple Mount.